tomaszkoziara/nicequote/README.md

 # nicequote
- A simple express.js app to show a random quote or to play the quote.
+A simple express.js app to show or play a random quote.